a11ywatch/docs/docs/api.md

 ## API

 You can use A11yWatch either using REST, [graphQL](https://a11ywatch.com/playground), or gRPC.
-At the moment only the REST API is exposed to consumers.
+At the moment the gRPC API is exposed with limits to consumers.
 View the [API endpoints available](https://a11ywatch.com/api-info) to get detailed examples with curl snippets.

 ## ENV Configuration